jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 46-49m at 6tph (+8m)
 * CR2 changing to District at VIC in 47-49m at 6tph (+9m)
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 46-52m at 4tph (+10m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 47-52m at 4tph (+10m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 50-54m at 4tph (+13m)

 From Worcester Park to Moorgate (5m better)